The Case for Electric Vehicles

-- Driving range – Range is typically limited to approximately 120 miles on a full charge.
-However, range is constantly increasing and some models are able to go 200 to 300 miles.
+- Driving range – Range is typically more than 100 miles on a full charge.
+However, range is constantly increasing and some models are able to go 200 to 300+ miles.

-- Recharge time – Fully recharging the battery pack can take 4 to 8+ hours on a level-2 charger (depending on battery capacity).
+- Recharge time – Fully recharging the battery pack can take 3 to 12 hours on a level-2 charger (depending on battery capacity and charger power).

 - Battery life limitations – Batteries for EVs are expensive.
 But they are also designed for extended life.
 A study by DOE’s National Renewable Energy Laboratory suggest these batteries may last 12 to 15 years in moderate climates and 8 to 12 years in severe climates.